TestGorilla LogoTestGorilla Logo

 1. TestGorilla

-This pre-employment testing platform helps you assess a candidate’s soft and coding skills.
+This pre-employment testing platform helps you assess both a candidate’s soft and hard skills, including software and coding skills necessary for any job role.

-This advanced tech assessment system allows you to test candidates’ knowledge of popular programming languages, like Java, C#, and PHP Laravel
+This advanced tech assessment system enables you to test candidates’ knowledge of popular programming languages, like Java, C#, and PHP Laravel.

 Crucially, TestGorilla also offers extensive soft skills assessments, such as the Attention to Detail test or the Enneagram test